emmy3000/alx-backend/0x03-queuing_system_in_js/README.md

 1. **Step 1: Redis Setup**

-  - Create a Redis Client (`redis.createClient()`): Establish a connection to the Redis server using the redis library.
+  - *Create a Redis Client (`redis.createClient()`)*: Establish a connection to the Redis server using the redis library.

-  - Implement `reserveSeat` Function: Create a function that takes a seat number as an argument and sets the key `available_seats` in Redis to that number.
+  - *Implement `reserveSeat` Function*: Create a function that takes a seat number as an argument and sets the key `available_seats` in Redis to that number.

-  - Implement `getCurrentAvailableSeats` Function: Develop a function that retrieves the current number of available seats from Redis using `promisify` for Redis commands.
+  - *Implement `getCurrentAvailableSeats` Function*: Develop a function that retrieves the current number of available seats from Redis using `promisify` for Redis commands.

-  - Initialize Seats: Set the initial number of available seats to 50 when launching the application.
+  - *Initialize Seats*: Set the initial number of available seats to 50 when launching the application.

-  - Initialize Reservation Status: Create a boolean variable (`reservationEnabled`) and set it to true.
+  - *Initialize Reservation Status*: Create a boolean variable (`reservationEnabled`) and set it to true.
 This variable is later turned to false when no seats are available.

 2. **Step 2: Kue Queue Setup**

-  - Create a Kue Queue (`kue.createQueue()`): Set up a job queue using the kue library.
+  - *Create a Kue Queue (`kue.createQueue()`)*: Set up a job queue using the kue library.

 3. **Step 3: Express Server Setup**

-  - Create an Express Server (`express()`): Set up an Express server to listen on port 1245.
+  - *Create an Express Server (`express()`)*: Set up an Express server to listen on port 1245.

 4. **Step 4: API Routes**

-  - Implement `GET /available_seats` Route: Implement a route that returns the number of available seats in JSON format.
+  - *Implement `GET /available_seats` Route*: Implement a route that returns the number of available seats in JSON format.

 ```bash
 curl localhost:1245/available_seats ; echo ""
 ```

-  - Implement `GET /reserve_seat` Route: Implement a route that reserves a seat and queues a job using Kue.
+  - *Implement `GET /reserve_seat` Route*: Implement a route that reserves a seat and queues a job using Kue.
 It returns the status of the reservation.

 ```bash
 curl localhost:1245/reserve_seat ; echo ""
 ```

-  - Implement `GET /process` Route: Implement a route that processes the queue, decreases the number of available seats, and updates the reservation status.
+  - *Implement `GET /process` Route*: Implement a route that processes the queue, decreases the number of available seats, and updates the reservation status.

 ```bash
 curl localhost:1245/process ; echo ""